The Australian and New Zealand Society of Criminology Inc confers a number of Awards:

 The Student Paper Prize is awarded each year for the best paper in criminology (or a related area) written by a member of the Society who is a student (undergraduate, honours, or masters by coursework candidate, with eligibility limited to those upon whom the degree has yet to be conferred) at the time of writing.
 Papers submitted for the Student Paper Prize are to be written by the applicant as sole author and must be under 8,000 words (including references), and applicants may only submit one application in any given year.
 Applicants should be a member of the Society at the time the application is made.
 Candidates for the Student Paper Prize must be supported by an academic referee.
 Papers must have been submitted for examination between 1 November 2012 and 1 January 2014 as part of an undergraduate, honours or masters coursework program.
 Honours and Masters research theses are ineligible.
 The winner of the Student Paper Prize will be presented with a plaque at the Society's 2014 Conference to be held in Sydney in October 2014 and will be granted $500 to go towards travel and registration to attend this Conference.
 The closing date for applications is 1 April 2014.

 An Award for the best article published in the Australian and New Zealand Journal of Criminology is awarded every year.
 The next Award will be made in respect of articles published in volume 46 (2013) of the Journal.
-The winner of the Best Article will be presented with a Certificate at the Society's 2014 Conference to be held in Brisbane in October 2014 and will be granted A$500 to go towards travel and registration to attend this Conference.
+The winner of the Best Article will be presented with a Certificate at the Society's 2014 Conference to be held in Sydney in October 2014 and will be granted A$500 to go towards travel and registration to attend this Conference.
 In addition, the winner is entitled to receive £100 worth of Sage books.
 It is not necessary for candidates for the Allen Austin Bartholomew Award 2014 to make an application, nor do they need to be a member of the Society.

 The Adam Sutton Crime Prevention Award is presented each year to an individual who, in the opinion of the judges, has written the best publication or report in the area of crime prevention.
 Submissions will be judged according to the extent to which they demonstrate pragmatic and workable solutions to Australasian crime problems, that reflect the values of a tolerant and inclusive society, and which are founded in theory and research on crime prevention.